Carpet beetles can severely damage your carpets, clothing and any other fabric.

 The insecticides for carpet treatment contain allethrin, bendiocarb, and chlorpyrifos.

 Other than full carpet treatment, you can apply spot treatments in crevices and cracks.
 Add insect growth regulator (IGR) to standard insecticide during application.
 It acts as the birth control for beetles and prevents their reproduction.

-Moreover, you can put glue traps around crevices, cracks and others areas where you suspect the origin of infestation.
+You can put glue traps around crevices, cracks and other areas where you suspect the origin of infestation.